wilkie/reproducibility-site/rubric.md

 or distributed in a way where multiple systems can cooperate.
 For longevity of the archive, the ability to recreate the archive or replicate data will increase the availability and probability the artifact will survive.

+It is not good enough to simply be open-source to say you allow self-hosting with respect to this review.
+You have to provide some measure of support for self-hosting.
+Such as, documentation about setting up your own instance.
+There should be no assumption about the network or system configuration nor that it necessarily match the system that the project is currently hosted upon.

 #### Provides Metadata